 By Marta Puig, Editor Curator Contemporary Art Magazine. (partial view)

-For more about my other visual work, you can visit the website: www.hansvanwingerden.nl
+For information on my other visual work, you can visit the website: www.hansvanwingerden.nl

 Experience